of American History and the College

 "The Unpublished Diaries of Charles Kikuchi: 'Black and Yellow' through the Eyes of a Progressive Nisei Intellectual."
 Prospects: An Annual of American Cultural Studies 28 (2004): 383–47.

 "Call-and-Response: Tracing the Ideological Shifts of Richard Wright through His Correspondence with Friends and Fellow Literati."
 African American Review 37, no. 1 (spring 2003): 53–64.

-BookTV (CSPAN2) recently recorded and aired a conversation between Cornel West and Matthew M. Briones regarding Jim and Jap Crow: A Cultural History of 1940s Interracial America at the historic Hue-Man Bookstore in Harlem in May 2012.
+BookTV (CSPAN2) recorded a conversation between Cornel West and Matthew Briones, regarding Jim and Jap Crow: A Cultural History of 1940s Interracial America, at Harlam's Hue-Man Bookstore in May 2012.